Tlotlo-pat/bluewaters/README.md

    - Website
    - Web Chat
 2. The second phase :
-   - Use sensors to collect data and analsyse the data,Accumulation of technology assets in the form of laboratory testing facilities, measuring meters and information
+   - Use sensors to collect data and analyse the data,Accumulation of technology assets in the form of laboratory testing facilities, measuring meters and information
    - Graphical representation of data
 3. The last Phase :
    - Using AI technologies to predict water quality trends,